madmurphy/nautilus-annotations/docs/styling.md

 ```

 For example, by pasting the following style sheet into **GtkInspector**'s “CSS”
-tab, the annotations will be styled as yellow sticky notes:
+tab, the annotations will be styled as yellow sticky notes (please use an
+unthemed installation for experimenting with CSS, via
+`./configure --without-theme`):

 ``` css
 window.nautilus-annotations-dialog {